web-infra-dev/rspack-website/docs/en/blog/announcement.md

 ### Working with community partners

 We would love to offer some help with Rspack integration in your framework.
 If you are an engineer maintaining a framework who happens to be interested in giving Rspack a try, please contact us.
-You can contact us through these channels.

 ### Improve plugin capabilities